 Park the car just off the main road, and start your walk by following the path through the woods.
 When you come out of the woods, you can either go right and walk up towards the Cappagh Road playground (great selection of equipment for different age groups), or continue on straight and do a longer loop around the playing fields.

+Taking the road to the right brings you to the Ffrench family Mausoleum, an amazing castle-like structure.
 You can take a left there through the woods to see the old Ice House and loop back round to where you started.

 If you take the path to the right of the mausoleum you can do a longer walk round back to Monivea or straight on to an old windmill.
 All paths are safe to cycle on.

 You May Also Enjoy Fun Things To Do in Galway with Kids

 The walk takes you through a deciduous forest that covers a large hill.
 Park at the bottom of the hill in the car park and start your walk here.
 The path leads in a large circle up and down the hill, where you’ll have great views from the top of the hill across the whole of east Co.
 Galway.